Home

 5. In Modules click Configure Native Modules link.

-7. Go to Handler Mappings at root node.
+7. Go to Handler Mappings at the root node.

 9. Go to Website on which Microsoft IIS WebDAV Extension is enabled.
 Select Modules, click Open Feature link.